Grammys Printable Ballot: List Of 2017 Grammy Awards Nominees And Performers

 2017 Grammy Awards nominees

 The list of categories and nominees is lengthy, so you will find a starter list below.
-For the full list of nominees for tonight’s Grammy Awards, head over to the Recording Academy‘s website — the winners will be noted after the winners have been announced.
+For the full list of nominees for tonight’s Grammy Awards, head over to the Recording Academy’s‘s website — the winners will be noted after the winners have been announced.

-Album of the Year: 25 (Adele), Lemonade (Beyoncé), Purpose — (Justin Bieber), Views— Drake, A Sailor’s Guide To Earth (Sturgill Simpson).
+Album of the Year: 25 (Adele), Lemonade (Beyoncé), Purpose (Justin Bieber), Views Drake, A Sailor’s Guide To Earth (Sturgill Simpson).

 Record of the Year: “Hello” (Adele), “Formation” (Beyoncé), “7 Years” (Lukas Graham), “Work” (Rihanna Featuring Drake), “Stressed Out” (Twenty One Pilots).

-Best New Artist: Kelsea Ballerini, The Chainsmokers, Chance The Rapper, Maren Morris, Anderson Paak
+Best New Artist: Kelsea Ballerini, The Chainsmokers, Chance The Rapper, Maren Morris, Anderson Paak.

-Best Rap Album: Coloring Book (Chance The Rapper), And the Anonymous Nobody (De La Soul), Major Key (DJ Khaled), Views (Drake), Blank Face LP (Schoolboy Q), The Life of Pablo (Kanye West)
+Best Rap Album: Coloring Book (Chance The Rapper), And the Anonymous Nobody (De La Soul), Major Key (DJ Khaled), Views (Drake), Blank Face LP (Schoolboy Q), The Life of Pablo (Kanye West).

-Best Country Album: Big Day In A Small Town (Brandy Clark), Full Circle (Loretta Lynn), Hero — Maren Morris), A Sailor’s Guide To Earth (Sturgill Simpson), Ripcord (Keith Urban).
+Best Country Album: Big Day In A Small Town (Brandy Clark), Full Circle (Loretta Lynn), Hero (Maren Morris), A Sailor’s Guide To Earth (Sturgill Simpson), Ripcord (Keith Urban).

 Don't miss all of the behind-the-scenes as we gear up for the #GRAMMYs this Sunday ????
 Follow 'recordingacad' on @Snapchat ???? pic.twitter.com/l0N0AvGfor